 What this means is that an insurance company or agent has the right to contest payment of death benefits and void payout of such if the owner of the policy dies within the first 2 years of policy coverage commencement.

-- Your funeral expense life insurance policy can accrue cash value over time and can be leveraged against a loan by the policyholder.
+Your funeral expense life insurance policy can accrue cash value over time and can be leveraged against a loan by the policyholder.

-- As the nature of funeral expense life insurance necessitates, there are premium rate variations for applicants based on age.
+As the nature of funeral expense life insurance necessitates, there are premium rate variations for applicants based on age.
 On average, the younger the applicant then the cheaper the premium

-If you are looking for funeral expense coverage that surpasses $50,000 or more in policy coverage, then know that most plans can be converted into guaranteed universal, term life, whole life or many other forms of traditional life insurance products and packages.
+If you are looking for funeral expense coverage that surpasses $50,000 or more in policy coverage, then know that most plans can be converted into guaranteed universal, term life, whole life or any other forms of traditional life insurance products and packages.

 Guaranteed Issue or Graded Benefit Policy Options

 The 2-year contestability clause condition is designed to protect the financial line of insurance companies from the aggregate and steadily accruing risk of death benefit payout against the number of policies taken on by applicants of advanced age and infirmed health.

 Such conditions preclude qualification for most traditional life insurance barring caveat and cost and are the reasons for the enforcement of the 2-year contestability clause condition.

 There are affordable insurance policy options of convenience even for applicants of advanced age or those suffering from a severe health condition.